- Clean Energy Research Group

 You are not required to obtain a Letter of Permission to apply for the NATO Field School.
 For help in coordinating accreditation with your home institution’s academic advisor please reach out to us: firstname.lastname@example.org

-Why is the program fee a range?
+Why is the program fee listed as the 'maximum' program fee?

 The expense to run the NATO Field School come in the form of both fixed costs and variable costs.
 As a result, the higher the number of students enrolled in the program, the lower the cost to each individual student.
 The final program fee will be determined after enrolment in the program has been confirmed but will never be higher than the maximum amount.
-Please note that the Program Fee is entirely for the running of the NATO Field School and does not include any payment of salary to Faculty or Staff.

-What fees will I be paying?
+What tuition costs will I be paying?

 Undergraduate students will be taking 12 SFU units during the NATO Field School.
 There is a difference between domestic (Canadian) and international student fees, please consult this page to determine which applies to you.